Rhode Island Comic Con: History

 Prior to the 2015, RICC changed its press policy due to concerns that it limited negative free speech about the event.
 The convention made several changes to prevent overcrowding issues in 2015.
 The changes included expanding to the Dunkin' Donuts Center, increasing to three days, ticket scanning to accurately know attendance figures, a 17,000 ticket sales cap per day, and increased vendor food supply.
 Carrie Fisher cancelled her 2015 appearance due to illness.
 Jorge Elorza, the mayor of Providence, participated in the Comic Con's opening ceremony.
 Saturday's ticket sales for Rhode Island Comic Con stopped at 10:30 a.m.
 The convention in 2015 had over 500 volunteers.
 Before 2016's convention, Kate Beckinsale canceled her appearance due to work commitments.
 Friday and Saturday tickets sold out for the 2016 convention.
 "Rhode Warrior", the conventions comic book, launched at the 2016 event.
 Due to issues with photo ops after 2016, a different company was used in 2017, and RICC added ballroom space (Narragansett Ballrooms) in the Omni Providence Hotel.
 Additional line space was added in a large tent behind the Dunkin' Donuts Center.

 Several major guests cancelled before the 2017 convention, including Jon Bernthal, Richard Dreyfuss, Lennie James, Tom Payne, Khary Payton, Norman Reedus, and Mark Ruffalo.
 Several Walking Dead guests had to cancel their appearance due to shooting delays on the season finale.
 The convention's ticket sales were limited to 17,000 per day, with Saturday being sold out.
 RICC also added the Geekfest film festival and a Gene Simmons concert at the Veterans Memorial Auditorium.
 The convention used the Omni Providence Hotel for almost all panel content in 2018.
 An additional entrance was also added to the convention to reduce wait times.
 Rhode Island Comic Con 2020 and Rhode Island Comic Con Summer Edition 2021 were cancelled due to the COVID-19 pandemic.
 The 2021 convention had mask requirements, but enforcement was poor.
+During 2022's convention, two panels hosted in the Omni required an separate ticket.
+A dealer was arrested during the convention for running a scam gambling game from his table.
+Jeffrey Jones was removed from the guest list prior to the 2023 convention due to past criminal charges.
+The 2023 SAG-AFTRA strike did not affect the conventions ability to book guests, but guests could not answer certain questions due to the strike.